Due Diligence

 Example:

-Working capital is unglamorous, but it is where real money moves.
+Working capital is unglamorous but it is where a lot of money changes hands.
 It is also one of the most common post-closing disputes.
+A good QoE report gives you the data to negotiate the peg properly.

 Accounting Method Differences